outlandishideas/php-crud-api-secure/Readme.md

-This library is used in exactly the same way as [mevdschee/php-crud-api](https://github.com/mevdschee/php-crud-api) except that it will throw a `InvalidArgumentException` if the `authorization`, `authorization.tableHandler` and `authorization.tableHandler` middleware properties are not set in the API contructor.
+This library is used in exactly the same way as [mevdschee/php-crud-api](https://github.com/mevdschee/php-crud-api) except that it will throw a `InvalidArgumentException` if the `authorization`, `authorization.tableHandler` and `authorization.tableHandler` middleware properties are not set in the API constructor.

 ### Using custom `tableHandler` and `columnHandler` functions: